valtix-security/terraform-provider-valtix/docs/resources/policy_rule_set.md

 Use *valtix_policy_rule_set* resource to just define the (empty) policy rule set only

 # Resource: valtix_policy_rule_set
-Resource for creation and managing a Policy Ruleset.
+Resource for creating and managing a Policy Ruleset.
 A Policy Ruleset is a list of Policy Rules that define the segmentation and security policy for protecting traffic.
 The Policy Ruleset can be applied to multiple Gateways to accommodate a dynamic multi-cloud policy.

 ## Example Usage